flatironinstitute/sciware/26_DataFormats/main.md

 - Input to or output from a computational process
 - Information we care about, such as:
-  - A table of values
-  - Some natural-language text
+  - X, Y, Z component of a particle's position
   - Edge weights on a graph
+  - Chunks of natural-language text
   - ...
+- Attempt to quantify some phenomenon

 ### What is a file?